 But even us dads can have fun hitting some of the boxes, before we hit up some of the local brews as a reward.

 5: Have a Fishing & Skiing Double Header

 It’s easy to hit the slopes of Baldy or Dollar Mountain, or the nearly endless miles of groomed Nordic trails, and still sneak in an adventure in the melted snow.

 The Big Wood River runs right past the River Run Lodge at the base of the slopes.
 The Big Wood offers some of the best winter fly fishing in the West.
 Much of the groomed Wood River Trail follows and occasionally crosses the river.
 Several fisherman access points can be reached fairly easily, although it may require snowshoes to get to the water.

 The legendary Blue Ribbon waters of Silver Creek are also just a short drive from Sun Valley and open through much of the winter.
-Ketchum offers a couple of world-class fishing shops to get you dialed in or set up with a guide.
-Both Silver Creek Outfitters and Lost River Outfitters are on Main Street and the river is never very far away.
+Ketchum offers world-class fishing shops to get you dialed in or set up with a guide.
+Sun Valley Outfitters is located on Sun Valley Road near the Visitor Center/Starbucks building, both Silver Creek Outfitters and Lost River Outfitters are on Main Street and the river is never very far away.